HQarroum/promise-pool/README.md

 ## Description

-This module implements a promise pool implementation which allows developers to execute sequentially multiple functions returning a promise, across a promise pool of dynamic size.
+This module provides a [promise](https://scotch.io/tutorials/javascript-promises-for-dummies) pool implementation which allows developers to sequentially execute multiple functions returning a promise, across a promise pool of dynamic size.

-Use-cases associated with this module can be multiple and can range from operations such as rate limiting (e.g when it is necessary to throttle the amount of concurrent requests issued against a given service), sequential promise execution enforcement, segmentation of execution of promises, etc.
+Use-cases associated with this module can be multiple and range from operations such as rate limiting (e.g when it is necessary to throttle the amount of concurrent requests issued against a given service), to basic sequential promise execution, segmentation of execution of promises, etc.

 ## Usage